Hui Makaʻāinana o Makana (Hui) is a community 501(c)(3) nonprofit formed by lineal descendants of Hāʻena.

 - Maintenance of 2 historical house sites

-The Hui has partnered with The Hanalei Initiative to operate Hāʻena State Park access via a reservation management system.
+The Hui has partnered with The Hanalei Initiative to manage and operate the Hāʻena State Park access system.